Filofax: Products

 Filofax branded and compatible inserts and Filofaxes on sale in WH Smith in Pontefract.

-The name originates from an abbreviation of the phrase "file of facts".
-This name for the product was first coined when the UK company was founded in 1921.
 The popularity of the Filofax personal organiser grew enormously during the early 1980s due to its association with Yuppie culture, where it was regarded as a "must-have" accessory, in the days before electronic organisers.

 A range of insert page formats are sold, including calendars, notesheets, password lists and a thin calculator.

 Company

 The company was known as Norman & Hill until the mid-1980s, when it renamed itself after its most popular product.
-For much of its life it was based in South Woodford, East London (postal address Essex).
-In the early 1980s, it moved to nearby Barkingside, also in East London (London Borough of Redbridge, postal address is in Essex).
+For much of its life it was based in South Woodford, Essex.
+In the early 1980s, it moved to nearby Barkingside.
 It was bought by David Collischon.

 In the late 1980s David Collischon floated the company on the stock exchange resulting in control of the company being taken over by Nightingale with Robin Field taking the role of MD.

 In the early 1990s it moved its offices to central London, near Oxford Street, and subcontracted its warehouse operation to Crick in Northamptonshire.
 The company was acquired by Day Runner, Inc. in 1998.
 In 2001, Day Runner, Inc. sold Filofax.

 Filofax is part of the UK-based Letts Group.
 In 2006, Phoenix Equity Partners led a secondary buyout of the business.
 The deal provided an exit for private equity firm Dunedin Capital Partners.
 In 2012, the company was acquired by HSGP Investments.